Randall Library Home

 Submissions

 The Graduate School at UNCW requires Electronic Theses and Dissertations (ETDs).
-All graduate students producing master’s theses or doctoral dissertations are required to follow the UNCW Graduate School Electronic Thesis and Dissertation Manual.
-Randall Library catalogs UNCW theses and dissertations in the Randall Library catalog and in Seahawk DOCKS, providing full-text Web access according to the conditions selected in the UNCW Graduate School Electronic Thesis and Dissertation (ETD) Form.
+All graduate students producing master’s theses or doctoral dissertations are required to follow the UNCW Graduate School Electronic Thesis and Dissertation Manual (SharePoint).
+Once the ETDs are received and approved by the Graduate School, they will be transferred to Randall Library where they will be published on the Internet and cataloged in the Randall Library catalog, providing searchability and full-text Web access according to the options selected by each author on the UNCW Graduate School Electronic Thesis and Dissertation (ETD) Form (SharePoint).

 Access

 Some UNCW electronic theses and dissertations (ETDs) are restricted to local use only.
-Local use is defined as reading/viewing a thesis from an on-campus computer OR from off-campus, using VPN (Virtual Private Network).
-Theses with this restriction have the following note in the online catalog record: Access to electronic thesis is limited to University of North Carolina Wilmington campus users.
+Local use is defined as reading/viewing a thesis from an on-campus computer or IP address.
+ETDs with this restriction have the following note in the online catalog record: Access to electronic thesis is limited to University of North Carolina Wilmington campus users.

 Hard-Copy Theses, Dissertations and Final Projects